lexnederbragt/MBV3070-H19/lab/2_Flow_Control.md

 ## Boolean expressions

-A basic element of programming is to be able to compare things, to see if they are equal or if one is larger or smaller than another.
+One basic element of programming is to be able to compare things, to see if they are equal or if one is larger or smaller than another.
 Many of the ways of comparing things are similar to those found in other languages.

 ```Python
 a = 1